Which city is cheaper, Juneau or New Orleans?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to New Orleans as well as Juneau.
-Many travelers come to New Orleans for the music scene and the family-friendly experiences.
+Many travelers come to New Orleans for the city activities, the music scene, and the family-friendly experiences.
+Also, many visitors come to Juneau in the summer for the hiking and the family-friendly experiences.

 In the summer, New Orleans is much warmer than Juneau.
-Typically, the summer temperatures in New Orleans in July are around 82°F (28°C), and Juneau is about 56°F (13°C).
+Typically, the summer temperatures in New Orleans in July average around 82°F (28°C), and Juneau averages at about 56°F (13°C).

 People are often attracted to the plentiful sunshine in New Orleans this time of the year.
 In the summer, New Orleans often gets more sunshine than Juneau.
 New Orleans gets 264 hours of sunny skies this time of year, while Juneau receives 179 hours of full sun.